 This FAQ-format blog post is a good idea when you want to create blog posts that answer “People Also Ask” questions on Google SERPs.
-If your answers are to the point, and just what Google believes matches searcher intent, there are good chances of your bolded first paragraph making it to the Featured Snippet ranking.
+There are good chances of your bolded first paragraph making it to the Featured Snippet ranking.

 Your social engagement rate and your sales are two entirely different things from a marketing perspective.
 The social media will drive sales only if you have aimed your social marketing at sales, and not mere engagement.
 Read on to see how to achieve this.

 Most brand marketers make the elementary mistake of thinking that “getting enormous love” on the social media should equate to brand sales.
 But the whole question is about what goals you set for yourself when you set out your social media campaign.
 Did you start with a set of objectives for your social strategy or did you not even think of objectives and achievements and did you just jump into social posting?
 A lot of people do that, in fact even very big brands “aim at nothing” with social media.